-- Standing can help to burn more calories and therefore may help to reduce the risk of obesity and other health conditions including heart disease and diabetes.
+- Standing can help to burn more calories and can therefore help to reduce the risk of obesity and other health conditions including heart disease and diabetes.

-- Standing causes less pressure to be put on the spine and altering between sitting and standing may help with managing low back pain.
+- Standing causes less pressure on the spine and altering between sitting and standing may help with managing low back pain.

 - Standing has been shown to improve concentration, creativity and productivity.